ResearchComputing/Documentation/docs/clusters/alpine/quick-start.md

 ### Cluster Summary
 #### Nodes
 The Alpine cluster is made up of different types of nodes outlined below:
-- **CPU nodes**: 188 AMD Milan compute nodes (184 nodes with 64 cores/node, 4 nodes with 48 cores/node) with 256 GB RAM
+- **CPU nodes**: 347 AMD Milan compute nodes (270 nodes with 64 cores/node, 28 nodes with 48 cores/node, 49 nodes with 32 cores/node) with 256 GB RAM
 - **GPU nodes**:
 	- 8 GPU-enabled (3x AMD MI100) atop AMD Milan CPU
-	- 8 GPU-enabled (3x NVIDIA A100) atop AMD Milan CPU
+	- 12 GPU-enabled (3x NVIDIA A100) atop AMD Milan CPU
 - **High-memory nodes**: 12 AMD Milan nodes with 1TB of memory

 Alpine also includes nodes contributed by partner institutions.
 Contributors with nodes in either deployment or production are:
 - **Colorado State University**: 77 AMD Milan compute nodes (28 nodes with 48 cores/node, 49 nodes with 32 cores/node)
-- **CU Anschutz Medical Campus**: 16 AMD Milan compute nodes (64 cores/node), 2 AMD Milan nodes with 1TB of RAM, and 4 GPU-enabled (3x NVIDIA A100 atop AMD Milan)
+- **CU Anschutz Medical Campus**: 14 AMD Milan compute nodes (64 cores/node), 2 AMD Milan nodes with 1TB of RAM, and 4 GPU-enabled (3x NVIDIA A100 atop AMD Milan)

 All nodes are available to all users.
 For full details about node access, please read the [Alpine node access and FairShare policy](condo-fairshare-and-resource-access.md).